yanniSkawronski/dai-go/DAIGO.md

 When 2 clients have joined a game, the server decides who goes first, and the clients can start playing on their turn.

+A client has to ask the server if it is his turn to play.
+The server informs him of the status of the game.

 A client can play a stone, pass or forfeit.
 If the play is valid, the server lets the second player play, otherwise it responds with an error message.